In this article:

 1. In the Constituents tab, you can use the filter lists on the left (below) and the Advanced Search box on the right (below) to review the status for your constituents and any mailing lists they're on (if you're using a category to manage mailing lists):

-2. On the Integration Settings page for Mailchimp, you can see the "Record Progress" (have we pushed the record successfully to MailChimp) and the "Record Status" we've received back from MailChimp based on their attempt to process the email address.
+2. On the Integration Settings page for Mailchimp, you can see the "Record Progress" (has LGL pushed the record successfully to Mailchimp) and the "Record Status" that has been received back from Mailchimp based on their attempt to process the email address.
 You can click on these links to filter your results.
-We also show you the total of constituents "Currently in MailChimp", which could include people who've been added directly via MailChimp.
+We also show you the total of constituents "Currently in Mailchimp", which could include people who've been added directly via Mailchimp.
 Here's a screenshot:

 Settings > Integration Settings > Mailchimp Integration